zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ## Data Merging Plan

-Since the two datasets have different country lists (193 vs. 156), I will focus on **the common countries that appear in both datasets**.
+- Since the two datasets have different country lists (193 vs. 156), I will focus on **the common countries that appear in both datasets**.
+-Since the country names do not match exactly between datasets (e.g., 'UK' vs. 'United Kingdom'), I plan to handle this issue using manual mapping and fuzzy matching techniques to ensure proper alignment for analysis.

 Steps:
 1. **Standardize country names** to match them correctly.